ita-social-projects/Home/README.md

 - Clone this repo to your local machine using `https://github.com/ita-social-projects/Home`

-### Setup

 ### How to run local
 About it you can read in `hom-dev` package.

----

-## Usage
-### How to work with swagger UI
-### How to run tests
-### How to Checkstyle
-### How to run data migration
-You can update DB with this CLI application.
-For that purpose you should run it from home-data-migration directory in two ways.
-1. Use full URL(--url) for connection to your DB

-   `java -jar ./target/home-data-migration-0.0.1-SNAPSHOT.jar --url=jdbc:postgresql://localhost:5432/postgres?user=user&password=password`

-2. Use URL(--url), username(-u or --user) and password(-p or --password) for connection to your DB

-    `java -jar ./target/home-data-migration-0.0.1-SNAPSHOT.jar --url=jdbc:postgresql://localhost:5432/postgres -u=user -p=password`

-- Also, you can write "-h" option to get help.

-  `java -jar ./target/home-data-migration-0.0.1-SNAPSHOT.jar -h`

-- You can run it with Maven using command:

-  `mvn clean package -Pliquibase.migration`

 ---